nodejs/node/doc/api/net.md

   that loosely implements section 5 of [RFC 8305][].
   The `all` option passed to lookup is set to `true` and the sockets attempts to connect to all obtained IPv6 and IPv4 addresses, in sequence, until a connection is established.
-  The first returned AAAA address is tried first, then the first returned A address and so on.
+  The first returned AAAA address is tried first, then the first returned A address, then the second returned AAAA address and so on.
   Each connection attempt is given the amount of time specified by the `autoSelectFamilyAttemptTimeout` option before timing out and trying the next address.
   Ignored if the `family` option is not `0` or if `localAddress` is set.
   Connection errors are not emitted if at least one connection succeeds.
-  **Default:** `false`.
+  **Default:** initially `false`, but it can be changed at runtime using [`net.setDefaultAutoSelectFamily(value)`][] or via the command line option `--enable-network-family-autoselection`.
 * `autoSelectFamilyAttemptTimeout` {number}: The amount of time in milliseconds to wait for a connection attempt to finish before trying the next address when using the `autoSelectFamily` option.
   If set to a positive integer less than `10`, then the value `10` will be used instead.